arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/user-manual/content.md

 Serial1.println("Hello world!");
 ```

-### BLE
+### Bluetooth® Low Energy

-To enable BLE communication on the Nicla Voice, you can use the [ArduinoBLE library](https://www.arduino.cc/reference/en/libraries/arduinoble/).
+To enable Bluetooth® Low Energy communication on the Nicla Voice, you can use the [ArduinoBLE library](https://www.arduino.cc/reference/en/libraries/arduinoble/).
 The library works with the Nicla Voice with some minor modifications.

 To get started with the ArduinoBLE library and the Nicla Voice, follow these steps: